chirag198/portfolio/content/post/data-visualization/index.md

 Save your Plotly JSON in your page folder, for example `line-chart.json`, and then add the `{{</* chart data="line-chart" */>}}` shortcode where you would like the chart to appear.

 Demo:
 You might also find the [Plotly JSON Editor](http://plotly-json-editor.getforge.io/) useful.
+Demo: You might also find the [Plotly JSON Editor](http://plotly-json-editor.getforge.io/) useful.

 ## Diagrams